OffchainLabs/arbitrum-tutorials/packages/batch-tx-searcher/README.md

-# L1 Confirmation Checker Tutorial
+# Batch tx searcher Tutorial

-`l1 confirmation checker` is a simple demo of Arbitrum's transaction finality checker (used to check if transaction submitted to l1 or not).
+`Batch tx searcher` is a simple demo of how to query all the blocks and transactions on Arbitrum.

-It calls precompile `NodeInterface` to find information about an L1 transaction that posted the L2 transaction in a batch.
+To achieve this, we should use binary search to find one of the matched Block by calling precompile nodeInterface.findBatchContainingBlock method, then after we found one, we can search around this block to find all matched block.
+After got all matched block (block range), we can use rpc call to get all txns within those blocks.

-It has 2 functions; both functions will show you whether your L2 transaction has been posted in an L1 batch.
+It has 2 functions;
-The first function, `checkConfirmation`, will output the number of L1 block confirmations the L1 batch-posting transaction has.
+The first function, `getBlockRange`, will output the range of blocks that matched to the batch number.
-The second is `findSubmissionTx`, which will output the L1 batch-posting transaction hash.
+The second is `getAllTxns`, which will not only output the range of blocks, but also write all the txns to a specific file.

 See [./exec.js](./scripts/exec.js) for inline explanations.

 ### Run Demo:

-Check if tx recorded in L1 or not:
+Only get the block range:

 ```
-yarn checkConfirmation --txHash {YOUR_TX_HASH}
+yarn getBlockRange --batchNum {YOUR_BATCH_NUMBER}
 ```

-Get submissiontx by a given L2 transaction status:
+Get the block range and all txns:

 ```
-yarn findSubmissionTx --txHash {YOUR_TX_HASH}
+yarn getAllTxns --batchNum {YOUR_BATCH_NUMBER} --outputFile {FILE_TO_RECORD_TXNS}
 ```

 ## Config Environment Variables